 Though the government has sanctioned two aided programmes M. Com and B.A.
-Economics in 2014, teaching posts for the same are created so far.
+Economics in 2014, teaching posts for the same are not created so far.
 Therefore, the institution has been compelled to appoint temporary faculty with funding from the Management.
 This may effect quality, but we overcome these constraints with highly motivated crew of teachers.
-The fact that the college has no research department is a disadvantage.
 The college is also lacking in a separate library building and an auditorium.